hcorry98/DrColeman/README.md

     i.
 Press the `Create record` button

     ii.
-In the value box enter the public IP address of your server (just the IP address, no HTTP or additional formatting)
+In the value box enter the allocated elastic public IP address of your server (just the IP address, no HTTP or additional formatting)

     iii.
 Press `Create records`